FatFiredProgrammer/DungeonsAndDragons/README.md

-# DungeonsAndDragons
+# Dungeons and Dragons C#

-A sample dungeons and dragons C# project just for teaching.
+A sample / teaching project showing some useful C# concepts while implementing a very basic DnD game.